About MPV

 Our Mission

-A U.S.-based nonprofit, MPV examines ways in which storytelling shapes perceptions of conflict, and how media can either advance or obstruct peace efforts.
-MPV achieves this by:
+A U.S.-based nonprofit, MPV examines how storytelling shapes perceptions of peace and conflict, and how media can either advance or obstruct peace efforts.
+MPV promotes this by:

-• Analyzing how narratives about peace are shaped, framed, and disseminated.
+• Analyzing how narratives about peace and conflict are framed and disseminated

 • Exploring how media can educate the public on the practicalities and viability of peacebuilding;